akashbisht004/UTKARSH/readme.md

 # 📊 Nirog AI — Your AI-Powered Personal Health Companion

-**Nirog AI** is an intelligent, multimodal health tracking and advisory application built using **Spring Boot** (backend) and **React + Vite** (frontend).
-It empowers users to log symptoms through voice or text, retrieves contextual knowledge from trusted medical documents (like PDFs), and responds with relevant health advice — all using state-of-the-art AI.
+**Nirog AI** is an intelligent, health tracking and advisory application built using **Spring Boot** (backend) and **React + Vite** (frontend).
+It empowers users to book appointments, retrieves contextual knowledge from trusted medical documents (like PDFs), and interact with AI assistant to resolve common health issues.

 ---